 Some members of the group expressed a concern that defending a project on the grounds that it is in the long run interest of consumers is just an excuse to give network businesses extra revenue.

 The group also discussed how to use the information gained in ex-post reviews and annual benchmarking reports.
-Consumers will be part of the ex-post review process and be able to make submissions as they consider appropriate..
+Consumers will be part of the ex-post review process and be able to make submissions as they consider appropriate.

 4 Subgroup report: Rate of return